-• Remove the battery from the coach.
+- Remove the battery from the coach. - Store it in a cool place.

-- Store it in a cool place on a wooden or rubber pad to inhibit conductive transfer. - Check the state of charge periodically to avoid discharge or sulfating.
+Check the state of charge periodically to avoid discharge or sulfating.

-To ensure that the battery will always accept and hold a charge, follow these simple maintenance practices.
+To ensure that the battery will always accept and hold a charge, follow these simple maintenance practices: